Spark Energy - has it gone bust?

 Spark Energy sold data to a company called LCS, who are based in Leeds, that chases debt using intimidating letters asking me to pay for a so-called energy debt (£377) with Spark.
 This is a non-existent debt as I was not even living in the house for the dates used in the threatening letter from LCS.
 Spark won’t respond to my emails or calls about the debt as it hasn’t any record of this.

 Several recent reviews site problems like this with billing and the difficulty of resolving these issues with Spark Energy staff.
 Problems with resolving complaints are always the most concerning matter for us, as mistakes can happen with any provider, but the number of similar incidents and instances of poor customer service is particularly worrying in Spark Energy reviews.

 It would seem that at one point Spark was providing a good service, but that something has gone wrong and it is certainly not dealing with customers leaving in the most graceful way.
 We hope that it can get back on track in terms of its billing process and customer service soon, but for now, we can’t see we would recommend joining.

-While not the cheapest on the market, the prices on offer across all Spark Energy tariffs are very reasonable, all falling well under Ofgem’s price cap of £1,126 per year for dual fuel.
+While not the cheapest on the market, the prices on offer across Spark Energy tariffs are reasonable, all falling under Ofgem’s price cap for dual fuel.
 Our big concern, however, is that Spark offers no green tariffs.
-Despite being owned by Ovo Energy, which sources all of its electricity from renewables, Spark Energy is still well behind in this respect - though you will see by looking at its fuel mix below that it’s by no means below average.
+Despite being owned by Ovo Energy, which sources all of its electricity from renewables, Spark Energy is still well behind in this respect - though you'll see by looking at its fuel mix below that it’s by no means below average.

 All providers are obliged to release details pertaining to how they source their energy, and Spark Energy is no exception.
 In the table below, you’ll see how Spark powers its customers’ homes.